 Since the original 1916 coins had different weights than those planned for the 2016 coins due to different metal composition, the U.S. Mint decided to keep the diameters of these commemoratives close to the original coins.
 Because of this adjustment, thickness may not match the original coins.
 The coins will not have Mint marks, but they will have inscriptions for their weight, fineness, and gold purity.

-Despite being the smallest in the 3-coin Gold Centennial series, it was a massive success.
+Despite being the smallest in the three-coin Gold Centennial series, it was a massive success.
 Its mintage of 125,000 coins sold out within 40 minutes of its release.
-Priced at $205 and not including any shipping costs, over 25 million dollars in orders were placed for these coins.
-On the secondary market, prices for coins graded a perfect 70 with Early Releases designations have sold for over $500, although now the price has settled down quite a bit to the upper $300’s.
+Over 25 million dollars in orders were placed for these coins.

 The 2016-W Mercury Dime Centennial is composed of 1/10 oz. of .9999 fine gold with a design matching the original 1916 issue.
 The diameter was, as mentioned, struck to be similar to the original Dime at 16.5mm.
 This coin is a grand commemorative of the 1916 Mercury Dime.
 Boasting extreme detail with an even, satin finish, it really is no wonder the coin is so popular!

-The Standing Liberty Quarter Centennial is the next release from the U.S. Mint in this Gold Centennial series.
+The Standing Liberty Quarter Centennial was issued on September 8th as the next release from the U.S. Mint in this Gold Centennial series.
 This coin has been struck out of 1/4 oz. of .9999 fine gold with a diameter of 22mm and a thickness of 1.63mm.
-The design will match what Hermon Atkins MacNeil created for the first issue of the Standing Liberty Quarter in 1916, before any revisions were made.
-If you consider the popularity of this coin, particularly with the design in its original state, there is no telling what sales will be on this latest release in the gold centennial series.
+The design matches what Hermon Atkins MacNeil created for the first issue of the Standing Liberty Quarter in 1916, before any revisions were made.

 To understand why the three 1916 coins play such a significant role in American numismatics, why these three coins remain so widely collected, and why collectors are so excited about the gold centennial commemoratives being issued this year, it is useful to review the historical background to the original silver coins.